Ryan Gosling on those James Bond rumours and why he's a huge fan of The Office

 In fact, he's spent much of 2017 walking red carpets, dressed to the nines in a tux – suited and booted rather like a certain spy whom Gosling's name was mentioned in conjunction with late last year...

 Why?
-Because the Canadian has watched so much of Ricky Gervais's "genius" series The Office that his British accent sounds more David Brent than Daniel Craig.
+Because he's watched so much of Ricky Gervais's "genius" series The Office that his British accent sounds more David Brent than Daniel Craig.

-Still, at least he has good taste in telly: "[The Office] is one of the best things I've ever seen", he tells us in the video below:
+Still, at least Gosling has good taste in telly: "[The Office] is one of the best things I've ever seen", he tells us in the video below: